ChicoState/open-source-security-camera/README.md

 ps
 ```

 From here type the following command followed by the process listed as "Python3".
-This will stop the the motion detection script from running.
+This will stop the motion detection script from running.

 ```
 kill <PID Number>